British Battalion: Disbandment

 On 21 September 1938, Juan Negrín announced to the League of Nations that the Republican government would disband the International Brigades.
 The British battalion was withdrawn into reserve at the end of September 1938, and on 17 October, the battalion took part in the International Brigades' farewell parade through Barcelona.
 President Azaña and Prime Minister Negrín joined the crowds who took part in one of the last great Republican celebrations.
 On disbandment, 305 British volunteers left Spain.
 They arrived at Victoria Station on 7 December, to be met by a crowd of supporters including Clement Attlee, Stafford Cripps, Willie Gallacher, and Will Lawther.

 Composition

+A 2024 study found that 49% of the members of the British Battalion were members of the Communist Party.

 Welsh members

 An estimated 300 people from Wales enlisted in the International Brigades, fighting Franco in Spain from 1936–39.
 Of the battalion’s 170 Welsh volunteers, 116 were miners, one in five was married and the average age was over 30.
 The South Wales miners provided the largest regional group in the British battalion.